11 Things That Brands Need to Stop Doing at Retail

 Further, Denise states that brands need to stop making excuses in order to live up to their potential greatness.
 We completely agree.

-To pre-order a copy of Denise Yohn’s new ebook, click this link for a discounted price of only $2.99.
-Pre-order here.
+To order a copy of Denise Yohn’s new ebook, click here.

 To get access to a free chapter from the book and let others know they can do the same click here.